ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ```

 ##### Splitting over an expression:
-If the extract expression is **split()**, then the source field will be splitted according to the expression.
+If the extract expression is **split()**, then the source field will be splitted according to the expression between the parentheses.

 The following splits the **login** field with the character **\_** and puts the parts in the **firstname** and **lastname** fields.
 ```